project-ncl/gradle-manipulator/guide/groovy.md

 | [Translator](https://www.javadoc.io/doc/org.commonjava.maven.ext/pom-manipulation-io/latest/org/commonjava/maven/ext/io/rest/Translator.html) getRESTAPI() | Get the REST Version Translator. |

-When running as `FIRST` Gradle has not parsed and created the Project which means the `getModel`/`getProject` calls are not available.
-However it is possible to ammend the Gradle scripts directly on disk which will then be read as part of the following alignment process.
+When running as `FIRST`, Gradle has not parsed and created the Project which means the `getModel`/`getProject` calls are not available.
+However, it is possible to amend the Gradle scripts directly on disk which will then be read as part of the following alignment process.

 The API can then be invoked by e.g.